james-bowman/blog/content/post/optimising-machine-learning-algorithms-part2.md

 }
 ```

-And here is the same code modified to use sparse format matrices for both the TF-IDF weighting values (DIAgonal format) and (CSR - Compressed Sparse Row format) for the input and output matrices.
+And here is the same code modified to use sparse format matrices for both the TF-IDF weighting values (DIAgonal format) and for the input and output matrices (CSR - Compressed Sparse Row format).

 ``` Go
 type SparseTfidfTransformer struct {